 How do I store leftover Apple Pie Bombs?

 Store leftover apple pie bombs in an airtight container in the refrigerator for up to 3 days.
-To reheat, place into the air fryer and cook on 350 degrees Fahrenheit for 3 minutes, or until heated through.
+To reheat, place into the air fryer and cook at 350 degrees Fahrenheit for 3 minutes or until heated through.

 What if I don't have canned apple pie filling?

-If you don't have canned apple pie filling you can make your own apple pie filling to go with this sweet dessert.
+If you don't have canned apple pie filling, you can make your own to accompany this sweet dessert.

-What are different ways you can serve fried apple pie bombs?
+What are the different ways you can serve fried apple pie bombs?

 Air Fryer Apple Pie Bombs